ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 Sim knelt beside the children's shelter, cradling his right hand against his chest.
 His knuckles were split and bloody, and a slaver's sword lay abandoned nearby, its wielder nowhere to be seen.
 When Gond approached, the priest looked up with pain-filled eyes.

 "I had to," Sim said quietly, his voice heavy with anguish.
 "He was going for the children.
-I couldn't—" He swallowed hard.
+I couldn't—" He swallowed hard, his eyes distant with old pain.
 "I struck his wrist.
 Just enough to make him drop the blade."
 His shoulders sagged.
 "Every living being has the right to defend themselves and those who cannot defend themselves.
 But that doesn't make it easier."
+His voice dropped to barely a whisper.
+"It never gets easier."

 And in the center of the camp, young Dax lay gasping in a spreading pool of his own blood.